Sunday, 10 December 2017

 DO THIS WITH YOUR FRIENDS EVERY YEAR!

-A few years ago I decided to make a conscious effort to get my friends together on the odd occasion throughout each year to ensure we didn't fall into the virtual realm so many have become comfortable with which often leads to less real life contact and communication.
-Initially I created a WhatsApp group, to which I added my handful of true friends, then I began organising an outing every few months purely for fun and to obviously cultivate the friendships.
+A few years ago I decided to make a conscious effort to get my friends together on the odd occasion throughout each year to ensure we didn't fall into the virtual realm so many have become comfortable with, which often leads to less real life contact and communication.
+Initially I created a WhatsApp group and began organising an outing every few months purely for fun and to obviously cultivate the friendships.

 Being one who loves to organise events (I worked as an events planner for several years), I soon proposed that I plan a dining experience to include table friendly games, gifts and a moment of thanks, once a year, a few weeks before Christmas.
 I named it 'The Annual Gratitude Supper' and the aim is to share positive and encouraging reflections of the year gone by, to inspire and uplift each other.
 It also prepares us for the year ahead in the best possible way.